This page in Swedish

 Joel Rasmussen

 While perceptions of serious risk can enhance our ability to act, misconceptions and excessive concern may hinder the efforts of emergency responders and lead to an overload of healthcare services through the so-called worried well effect, where people seek medical care without having been exposed.
-How such reactions manifest among emergency personnel themselves remain an underexplored area.
+How such risk understandings manifest among emergency personnel themselves, however, remains an underexplored area.

 Research shows that targeted training, organized exercises, and simulation-based drills are effective ways to strengthen preparedness.
-From a communication perspective, inspired by Niklas Luhmann, this can be understood as an interaction between different social systems.
-Police, fire services, and ambulance personnel create meaning and set priorities according to their own logics, while simultaneously being affected by media, the public, and healthcare.
-To strengthen resilience, communication must therefore go beyond simple information transfer and instead be based on dialogue, openness, and trust – both within emergency response organizations and in relation to other societal actors.
+However, with a theoretical approach to risk communication inspired by Niklas Luhmann, the management of CBRNE incidents can be understood as a dynamic interplay between different social systems.
+Police, fire services, and ambulance personnel create meaning and set priorities according to their own logics, while simultaneously being affected by media, the public, and several levels of governance and administration.
+Apart from sufficient resources, strengthened resilience requires communication practices that go beyond simple information transfer and instead are based on dialogue, openness, and trust – both within emergency response organizations and in relation to other societal actors.